Updated: Nov 20, 2020

 We've established that you need an editor no matter what kind of writing you do.
 But what kind of editing do you need?
-There are multiple types of editing, and before you hire a professional you should be somewhat familiar with which type of editing you need.
-This can be tricky because types of editing are not clear-cut.
+There are multiple types of editing, and knowing what kind you need can be tricky because types of editing are not clear-cut.
+Even different editors define the levels of editing in different ways, which is why communication is key.

 If you are not sure what type of editing you need, your editor should be able to tell you based on a sample of your manuscript.
 Keep in mind that each level of editing costs a different amount, and editors charge different rates.